dixankur/CAM-Automation-System/README_FOR_NON_TECHNICAL_USERS.md

 5. **Click "Extract"**

 ### Step 2: Install Node.js (One-Time Setup)
-**What is Node.js?** It's like a engine that runs this banking system on your computer.

 1. **Open your web browser** (Chrome, Firefox, Edge, etc.)
 2. **Go to:** `https://nodejs.org/`